manual

 usually channel 1 (or L) is fine.

-basic high latency. other apps may use the mic.
+shared high latency. other apps may use the mic.

 🔁 use the rescan button to update the list of audio devices.